types of italian cheese

 Fiore Sardo is produced with sheep milk, mainly of the Sardinian breeds.
 The shepherds still use the wood fire in preparation, which gives the cheese a light smoke.
 Now, the smell and aroma of the Fiore Sardo are really intense and the cheese itself is delicious!

-Maturing, aging this Italian cheese is made in three phases and it’s lasting for a total of 105 days.
-The rind of Fiore Sardo is hard, smooth or wrinkled, and greasy.
-Als, the dough, the inside of the cheese is hard, tending to crumble.
-Fiore Sardo is recommended at second courses or at the end of the meal.
+The maturing, and aging of this Italian cheese are made in three phases and it lasts for a total of 105 days.
+The rind of Fiore Sardo is hard, smooth, and wrinkled, and greasy.
+Also, the dough, the inside of the cheese is hard, tending to crumble.
+Fiore Sardo is recommended at the second course or at the end of the meal.

 8. Asiago Fresco